mphhohku/azure-windows-server-2022-dc-adds-dns-defender-sentinel/2-set-up-server.md

 DHCP servers are not supported by Azure. ([Source](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-faq#can-i-deploy-a-dhcp-server-in-a-vnet)

 # Test domain computer in AD DS
-1. Now you may add the computer to the domain.
-Go to Server Manager.
+1. Now you may add the computer on ``winserVM2`` to the domain on ``winserVM``.
+In ``winserVM``, go to Server Manager.
 Click Tools.
 Click Active Directory Users and Computers.
-2. Drag the computer to the OU.
+2. Drag the computer to the ``TestOU - Computers`` OU.
 This is now a domain computer set up.
-3. Now login the domain computer with the domain admin credentials (username should be in the format of winseradmin@winser.local).
+3. Now login the domain computer (``winserVM2``) with the domain admin credentials (username should be in the format of winseradmin@winser.local).
 Remember the AD DS Server VM should stay online.
-4. If login is successful, the domain computer is set up correctly.
+4. If login is successful, the domain computer (``winserVM2``) is set up correctly.

 # Add a group policy
-1. Open File Explorer.
+1. In ``winserVM``, open File Explorer.
 Go to C:.
 Create a new folder named ``Share``.
 2. Right click the folder.
 Click Properties.
 Click Sharing.
 Click Advanced sharing.
 3. Tick the box of Share this folder.
 Click Permissions.
 Click Full Control for Everyone.
 Click OK.
 4. Back to Share Properties window.
 Click Security.
 Click Advanced.
 Click Disable inheritane.
 Click Remove all inherited permissions from this object.
 Click Add.
 5. Click Select a principal.
 Enter System.
 Click Full Control.
 Click OK.
 6. Add another principal.
 Enter Domain users.
 Click Full Control.
 Click OK.
+7. Enter the Share folder.
+Create a new text file.
+Enter some text.
+Save and close the file.
+8. In File Explorer, go to \\winserVM\Share.
+You should be able to access the file.
+9. Go to Server Manager.
+Click Tools.
+Click Group Policy Management.
+10. Expand the domain name and right click on ``TestOU - Users``.
+Click Create a GPO in this domain, and Link it here.
+11. Enter the name of the GPO (e.g. Mapped drive).
+Click OK.
+12. Right click the GPO.
+Click Edit.
+13. Go to User Configuration > Preferences > Windows Settings > Drive Maps.
+Right click.
+Click New > Mapped Drive.
+14. Enter the drive letter (e.g. Z:).
+Enter the path (e.g. \\winserVM\Share).
+Click OK.
+15. Now login the domain computer (``winserVM2``) with the domain admin (``domainadmin1``) credentials.
+You should be able to see the mapped drive when opening File Explorer.
+16. You can log in ``winserVM`` as ``domainadmin1`` as well and check the syncing of newly created files.